 If you are heading west, you are in for an especially unforgettable treat.
-Galway, Ireland’s second-largest city after Dublin with roughly 80,000 inhabitants, is a popular hub for musical talents and fans alike.
+Galway is the sixth-largest city on the island of Ireland, after Dublin, Belfast, Cork, Limerick and Derry with roughly 80,000 inhabitants, is a popular hub for musical talents and fans alike.

 During the day, dozens of buskers fill the streets, while at night, musicians get their harps, flutes, and fiddles out at the city’s numerous pubs for the so-called “trad sessions.”

 If you love a live gig as much as we do, tuck into this list of our five favourite places to experience live Irish music in Galway, and get ready for a very Irish sing-a-long.

 Ask an Irish person in Galway for an authentic pub experience, and chances are they will point you straight to An Púcán on Foster Street.
 Just a stone’s throw from the train station (very convenient if you have just arrived in town), this is one of the oldest pubs in the area, guaranteeing a craic any day of the week.